 Western Scramble Crescent Pinwheels are filled with scrambled eggs, onion, ham, roasted red peppers, and shredded cheese.
 They are perfect for breakfast, brunch, or snack any time of the day or night.

-These pinwheels are my take on the Western omelette (aka Denver omelette), in scrambled egg form all wrapped up in crescent dough.
-Since I’m not a huge fan of bell or red peppers, which would typically go in a Western omelette, I use roasted red pepper instead.
+These pinwheels are my take on the Western omelet (aka Denver omelet) in scrambled egg form, all wrapped up in the crescent dough.
+Since I’m not a huge fan of bell or red peppers, which would typically go in a Western omelet, I use roasted red pepper instead.
 Its tender, sweet, and smoky flavor adds so much pizazz to the scrambled eggs.

 Whether you have them for breakfast or brunch, they are a great way to start the day.
-They are also delicious reheated.
-Just pop some in the microwave or toaster oven for breakfast on-the-go.
+They are also deliciousl reheated.
+Just pop some in the microwave or toaster oven for breakfast on the go.
 And the kiddos would love them as a fortifying after-school snack!

 - Eggs—4 large eggs.